baderkha/goevent/README.md

     // somewhere in your main func
     func main() {
-        // IF YOU DO NOT DO THIS , THIS WILL CRASH handlePanics := true // choose to have your panics handled gracefully , if you plan on having risky event listeners goevent.InitGlobal(handlePanics)
+        // IF YOU DO NOT DO THIS , THIS WILL CRASH

+        // choose to have your panics handled gracefully handlePanics := true
+        goevent.InitGlobal(handlePanics)
     }
     ```